peering-manager/peering-manager/docs/models/extras/ixapi.md

 * `Name`: a name for the local IX-API object.
 * `URL`: the URL to connect to the remote IX-API.
 * `API key`: the unique key to connect to IX-API.
 * `API secret`: the unique secret to connect to IX-API.
+It is never sent back to a browser or to the REST API.
+Leave the field empty when you edit an object to keep the recorded secret.
 * `Identity`: the account object found in IX-API to be used as primary identity.